fpcorso/data-blog/content/2021-12-11-lambda-capstone.md

 ![App settings screen with the App permissions section in view.
 The setting is set to "Read and Write".]({static}/images/twitter-developer-app-permissions.png)

 Lastly, go to the app's "Keys and tokens" tab.
 On this tab, you will need to generate the access token and secret.
-If you did not copy the app keys from the earlier screen, you can regenerate them here under the "Consumer Keys" section.
+If you did not copy the app keys from the earlier screen, you could regenerate them here under the "Consumer Keys" section.

 ![The app's keys and tokens screen with sections for consumer keys and authentication tokens.]({static}/images/twitter-developer-app-keys-tokens.png)